arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

 2. Plug the board back into the USB port.

 This forces the system to reload and apply the new `udev` rules to your device.
 Try uploading your sketch again in the Arduino IDE!

+---

+## Resources

+* View the [script source code on GitHub](https://github.com/arduino/help-center-content/blob/main/utilities/arduino-udev-setup.sh) to inspect or contribute to the code.